Newsflash: Your baby can get cavities before they’re even walking!

 A combination of feeding habits at home and a delay in first visiting the dentist mean some parents are unaware that their babies’ young teeth may be developing problems.

 By the time they get to kindergarten, two out of five children will have full-blown cavities, according to research from Hong Kong University’s Faculty of Dentistry.

-June has spoken to dentists specializing in pediatric care to figure out why cavities are so common in young children and how we as parents can prevent them.
+June has spoken to pediatric dentists to figure out why cavities are so common in young children and how we as parents can prevent them.

-There are three factors that have to present in order for decay to happen:
+There are three factors that have to present in order for tooth decay to happen:

 - A tooth

 “If you eliminate one of those things then decay simply would not occur,” explains Hong Kong-based dental surgeon Dr. Caroline Mo.